 Of the large steel producing nations, China continued to export more steel and is now by far the largest exporter in the world.
 The EU exported an increased amount as internal demand fell and a weak Euro made their exports more competitive.
 South Korea, Russia and Turkey also showed large increases in their exports of steel.

-The world’s largest steel importer, the US imported 17% more in the first 9 months of 2012 when compared to the same period of 2011 as the economy started to recover following the downturn.
+The world’s largest steel importer, the US imported 17% more in 2012 when compared to 2011 as the economy started to recover following the downturn.
 China and South Korea continued to position themselves more as net exporters as higher domestic production led to a fall in imports.
-The widely publicised demand problems within the EU are shown here clearly with a 30% fall on the first three months of 2011.
-Apart from the USA, large increases in imports were seen in Thailand, India, Mexico and Indonesia.
+The widely publicised demand problems within the EU are shown here clearly with a 26% fall when compared to 2011.
+Apart from the USA, large increases in imports were seen in Thailand, Mexico and Indonesia.

 Global Trade in Steelmaking Raw Materials